DannyFGitHub/BibleTap-Android-App/README.md

 # Bible Tap
-## Android App
+## Android App for typing training for the Tap Strap

-App designed specifically for the Typing training on the Tap Strap 2.
+App designed specifically for typing training on the Tap Strap 2.

 <p align="center">
   <img width="400" src="screenshots/tapstrap2.jpg">